Increasing Your Digital Engagement: Webinar Recap

-On May 26th PRLab hosted a webinar: Increasing engagement on digital and social media channels.
+On May 26th PRLab hosted a webinar about Increasing engagement on digital and social media channels.
 A handful of leaders specializing in communication who joined us for this discussion shared their significant learnings during this discussion.
-Here are the key takeaways from what two of the speakers had to say.
+Here are the key takeaways from our discussion.

 The case for Tiqets